Quantum Linear System Solvers: A Survey of Algorithms and Applications: Quantum Linear Systems Algorithms

-where $Q_b=I -\ket{b}\bra{b}$.
-By substituting the Hamiltonian for the quantum linear system problem into the adiabatic theorem \cref{eq:cont_adiabatic}, a straightforward expression for the gap of $H(s)$ can be derived in terms of the condition number $\kappa$ of $A$ and the schedule function
+Here, $Q_b=I -\ket{b}\bra{b}$.
+By substituting the Hamiltonian for the quantum linear system problem into the adiabatic theorem \cref{eq:cont_adiabatic}, a straightforward expression for the gap of $H(t)$ can be derived in terms of the condition number $\kappa$ of $A$ and the scheduling function

-as, for example, given in Ref.~\cite{an_quantum_2020}.
-In the context of the QLSP, we want a target error $\varepsilon$ the approximation of the solution such that $\eta(1)\leq \varepsilon$.
-The adiabatic theorem for the QLSP states that the total evolution time is linearly proportional to the condition number and inversely proportional to the target error of the solution, expressed as $T=O(\kappa/\varepsilon)$.
+E.g., this is stated in Ref.~\cite{an_quantum_2020}.
+In the context of the QLSP, we target an approximation error $\varepsilon$ such that $\eta(1)\leq \varepsilon$.
+The adiabatic theorem states that the total evolution time is linear in the condition number and inversely proportional to the target error of the solution, namely $T=O(\kappa/\varepsilon)$.
 However, there is a logarithmic overhead arising from approximating the time evolution of the time-dependent Hamiltonian using the truncated Dyson series, resulting in a dependence of $O(\kappa \log(\kappa))$.

-A further improvement in the AQC method is demonstrated in Ref.~\cite{Lin2020optimalpolynomial} based on the continuous adiabatic theorem with the use of the eigenstate filtering, which yields a nearly optimal dependence in $\kappa$ and an optimal dependence on the target error of the solution.
+We first recap complexities of solving the QLSP based on AQC using the continuous adiabatic theorem.
+In Ref.~\cite{Lin2020optimalpolynomial}, AQC is applied together with eigenstate filtering, which yields a nearly optimal dependence in $\kappa$ and an optimal dependence on the target error of the solution.
 The fundamental concept of using eigenstate filtering to solve the QLSP involves initially executing the AQC while aiming for a constant precision in the solution error.
-This approach results in a runtime of $O(\kappa)$ and a logarithmic overhead in $\kappa$ in the query complexity due to Hamiltonian simulation via the truncated Dyson series.
-Next, the eigenstate filtering algorithm, as given in Ref.~\cite{Lin2020optimalpolynomial}, gives another query complexity of their main oracles of $O(\kappa\log(1/\varepsilon))$, which gives the optimal dependence on solution error and the total complexity near-linear in $\kappa$.
-Further, we demonstrate how optimal dependence in the combination of the parameters $\kappa$ and $\varepsilon$ for solving the QLSP can be achieved by considering the AQC based on the discrete adiabatic theorem, which also requires the use of the eigenstate filtering.
+This approach results in a runtime of $O(\kappa)$ and a logarithmic overhead in $\kappa$ in the query complexity due to emulating Hamiltonian simulation via the truncated Dyson series.
+Next, the eigenstate filtering algorithm~\cite{Lin2020optimalpolynomial} achieves a query complexity of $\tilde O(\kappa\log(1/\varepsilon))$, which is optimal in the solution error, and the total complexity is near-linear in $\kappa$.
+In what following, we demonstrate how optimal dependence in the combination of the parameters $\kappa$ and $\varepsilon$ for solving the QLSP can be achieved by considering the AQC based on the discrete adiabatic theorem in conjunction with eigenstate filtering.